Retromindgames/checkers-server/messages-examples.md

 }
 ```

-### Example 3: Join Queue
+### Example 3: Custom value (WIP)

-This message is used to join the queue with a bid value.
+Used to send more complex data, needs to be worked on.

 ```json
 {